NaluKit/nalu/etc/wiki/home.md

 # Welcome to the Nalu wiki!

-Inside the wiki you will find a lot of useful informations about Nalu.
+Inside this wiki you will find a lot of useful information about Nalu.

 If you have any questions about the framework, please use the [Nalu Gitter room](https://gitter.im/NaluKit42/lobby).